 What is Hydrocephalus?

-Hydrocephalus is a chronic, neurological condition caused by an abnormal accumulation of cerebrospinal fluid (CSF) within cavities of the brain called ventricles, resulting in pressure on the brain.
+Hydrocephalus is a chronic, neurological condition caused by an abnormal accumulation of cerebrospinal fluid (CSF) within the cavities (ventricles) of the brain.

-Hydrocephalus occurs when there is an imbalance between the amount of CSF that is produced and the rate at which it is absorbed.
-As the CSF builds up, it causes the ventricles to enlarge and the pressure inside the head to increase.
+Hydrocephalus happens when there is an imbalance between the amount of CSF produced and the rate at which it is absorbed.
+As the CSF builds up, it causes the ventricles to enlarge, putting increased pressure on the brain.

 Types and Causes of Hydrocephalus

-Hydrocephalus that develops later in life in some children, and even in adults, but is caused by a condition that existed at birth, is still considered a form of congenital hydrocephalus.
-Congenital hydrocephalus is caused by a complex interaction of genetic and environmental factors during fetal development.
+Hydrocephalus present at birth, even if it surfaces later in life, is referred to as congenital hydrocephalus.
+It is caused by a complex interaction of genetic and environmental factors during fetal development.